 The main adverse effect of nose fillers in most individuals will experience some redness and sensitivity in the injection location for a day or two following the injection.

 Other probable adverse effects are as follows: bruising, swelling, filler migration, and nausea.

 You may have discomfort, swelling, and redness where your injection was placed during liquid rhinoplasty.
 The injection should begin to settle after an hour or two.
 The redness should start to fade, and you should see the intended effects more clearly.

 Bring an ice pack with you to your visit.
-Please consult your health care team to see whether it is safe to use to reduce redness and inflammation.
+Please consult your healthcare team to see whether it is safe to use to reduce redness and inflammation.
 Within a week or two, complete results should be evident.
-By then, any redness or bruising should have subsided entirely.
-In terms of downtime, those who swear by liquid rhinoplasty like the fact that there is virtually no recovery period.
+By then, any redness or bruising should have subsided entirely in terms of downtime; those who swear by liquid rhinoplasty like the fact that there is virtually no recovery period.
 You can return to work and your usual activities the next day.
-Within six months, the majority of filler chemicals will dissolve into your skin layer.
+Within six months, most filler chemicals will dissolve into your skin layer.
 Some filler substances have a shelf life of up to three years.
-Whatever the case may be, the effects of a liquid nose job are not permanent.
+Whatever the case, the effects of a liquid nose job are not permanent.

 Non-Surgical Nose Job Case No. 1050

 Non-surgical Nose Job: Case No. 1293